arun-guruswamy/workout-networking/doc/vision.md

 Primary actor - Users (All content is user generated)

-Users:
+##Users:

+## Producers:
-1. Can create a workout profile with stats, interests, experience, goals
+- Can create a workout profile with stats, interests, experience, goals
-2. Can post workout videos, moments, schedules, specific exercises
+- Can post workout videos, moments, schedules, specific exercises

+## Lurkers:
-3. Can follow people or groups they are interested in and have a feed tailored to interests.
+- Can follow people or groups they are interested in and have a feed tailored to interests.
-4. Can search for specific workouts of interest through various filters
+- Can search for specific workouts of interest through various filters

+## Self-Documenter:
+- Integrate with third party apps like smartwatches or strava.
+- Leaderboards for friends and groups

 5. Message other users (Maybe)
 6. Live stream workouts
 7. Form workout groups
-8. Leaderboards for friends and groups
-9. Integrate with third party apps like smartwatches or strava.
 10. Monetize with a subscription